stefantruehl/research-proposal-template/README.md

 4. [Credits](#Credits)

 ## <a name="Concept"></a> Core Ideas and Concept
-Students at the Computer Science department of [University of Applied Sciences Darmstadt](https://www.fbi.h-da.de/fbi.html "Hochschule Darmstadt, University of Applied Sciences") frequently have to write seminar papers during their studies and in the end of their studies a thesis (Bachelor's Thesis or Master's Thesis, depending on the degree they aim for).
+Students at the Computer Science department of [University of Applied Sciences Darmstadt](https://www.fbi.h-da.de/fbi.html "Hochschule Darmstadt, University of Applied Sciences") frequently have to write seminar papers.
+In addition, they have craft a comprehensive thesis (Bachelor's Thesis or Master's Thesis, depending on the degree they aim for) at the end of their studies.
 During the creation of these papers (or theses), one of the major challenges for many students is to find the topic they are going to write about and shape it the way that it is interesting and of relevance.

-The purpos of this template is to support students in developing and defining the essence of what they want to write their scientific paper about.
+The purpose of this template is to support students in developing and defining the essence of what they want to write their academic papers about.

-As a supervisor I ask my students to fill it in and have them write down their ideas.
+As a supervisor I ask my students to fill it the template already at the start of their research projects.
+It forces them to write down, rethink, and reshape their research ideas.
-Based on this document I will discuss their ideas with them, helping them to shape a good storyline for their work.
+Based on this document I will discuss their ideas with them, helping them to shape a good storyline and strategy for their work.

+Usually my students create multiple iterations of this documents as they dive deeper and deeper into their area of research and gain deeper understanding of what they want to accomplish.

-The most important part is to have them answer the following four questions (within in the template they are described in much further detail as LaTeX comments):
+The most important part for the students, is to have them answer the following four questions (within in the template they are described in much further detail as LaTeX comments):
-- What is the problem?
+- __What is the problem?__
-    - The objective here is to have students give a very brief description (1 sentence) of the problem they want to adress in their work.
+    - The objective here is to have students give a very brief and to the point description (1 sentence) of the problem they want to address within their paper.
-- Why is it a problem?
+- __Why is it a problem?__
     - Why is the problem at all relevant?
 Why should we spend effort into investigating/solving it?
-- What is the solution?
+- __What is the solution?__
     - What results have been (or will be) produced?
 How do these results address the proposed problem?
-- Why is it a solution?
+- __Why is it a solution?__
     - What is the quality of the results?
 What shortcomings are there?
 How did the student ensure that the results are genuine?

 Furthermore, I ask them to provide: